Dzhango/goal-collector/README.md

 # Smart Goal Library
 FullStack web application to collect your goals and share your goals.

-## What is this?

-This was built on the MERN stack with JWT authentication.
+Built on the MERN stack with JWT authentication.

 ## Home Page
 ![Alt text](./home.png?raw=true "Home Page")